 - Repeat until the inside of your support cylinder is full.

-It is important that this be a tight fit to keep the bags securely in position.
+It’s important that this be a tight fit to keep the bags securely in position.
 If your sizing is a little off and you simply can’t squeeze the last bag into the circle or are left with a tiny gap, you either can take a few bags off the roll to fit or use a small sturdy placeholder in lieu of a roll.
-This part of the wreath can be covered when you wrap the ribbon for your bow.
-If you need to do it on both sides, make sure the placeholders line up in the same spot.
+If you need to do it on both the inside/outside, make sure the placeholders line up in the same spot.
+Don’t stress if this create a bit of a mismatched look, it can be hidden later if needed.
+That part of the wreath can be covered when you wrap the ribbon for your bow.

 Creating the outer ring of dog poop bags:

-- Starting from the outside of your cylinder, continue as above, feeding the ribbon through the gaps in your inside bags as you wrap around the cylinder.
+- Starting from the outside of your cylinder, continue as above, feeding the ribbon through the gaps in your inside ring of poop bags as you wrap around the cylinder.

 - Repeat until the outside of your support cylinder is full.